onethawt/idaplugins-list/README.md

 * [Adobe Flash disassembler](https://hex-rays.com/contests/2009/SWF/ReadMe.txt): The 2 plugins present in this archive will enable IDA to parse SWF files, load all SWF tags as segments for fast search and retrieval, parse all tags that can potentially contain ActionScript2 code, discover all such code(a dedicated processor module has been written for it) and even name the event functions acording to event handled in it (eg. OnInitialize).
 [Download](https://hex-rays.com/contests/2009/SWF/swf.zip)

+* [Bin Sourcerer](https://github.com/BinSigma/BinSourcerer): BinSourcerer (a.k.a RE-Source Online) is an assembly to source code matching framework for binary auditing and malware analysis.

+* [Crowd Detox](https://github.com/CrowdStrike/CrowdDetox): The CrowdDetox plugin for Hex-Rays automatically removes junk code and variables from Hex-Rays function decompilations.

+* [Data Xref Counter](https://github.com/onethawt/idapyscripts): Enumerates all of the the x-references in a specific segment and counts the frequency of usage.
+The plugin displays the data in QtTableWidget and lets the user filter and sort the references.
+You can also export the data to a CSV file.

 * [DWARF Plugin](https://hex-rays.com/contests/2009/IDADwarf-0.2/README): IDADWARF is an IDA plugin that imports DWARF debugging symbols into an IDA database.
 [Download](https://hex-rays.com/contests/2009/IDADwarf-0.2/idadwarf-0.2.zip)

+* [Funcap](https://github.com/deresz/funcap): This script records function calls (and returns) across an executable using IDA debugger API, along with all the arguments passed.
+It dumps the info to a text file, and also inserts it into IDA's inline comments.
+This way, static analysis that usually follows the behavioral runtime analysis when analyzing malware, can be directly fed with runtime info such as decrypted strings returned in function's arguments.

+* [Graph Slick](https://github.com/lallousx86/GraphSlick): Automated detection of inlined functions.
+It highlights similar groups of nodes and allows you to group them, simplifying complex functions.
+The authors provide an accompanying presentation which explains the algorithms behind the plugin and shows sample use cases.

+* [HexRays CodeXplorer](https://github.com/REhints/HexRaysCodeXplorer): The Hex-Rays Decompiler plugin for better code navigation in RE process.
+CodeXplorer automates code REconstruction of C++ applications or modern malware like Stuxnet, Flame, Equation, Animal Farm ...

 * [HexRays Tools](https://github.com/nihilus/hexrays_tools):
   * Assist in creation of new structure definitions / virtual calls detection